-Being culturally aware is a valuable thing you can use throughout your life; whether you're travelling abroad for a holiday, or working across cultures.
+- Being culturally aware is something of great value that will be useful throughout your life; whether you're travelling abroad for a holiday or working across cultures.

 - Rubbing shoulders with people from different cultures has become more and more frequent for many of us and, as a result, more important.

 Once you're finished reading, why not sign-up for an eLearning Course on Cultural Awareness in the Workplace?